yashdoshi247/Altiq-Sales-Analytics/README.md

 1) Data ETL using MySQL.
 2) Data cleaning, creating DAX Measures and Columns in Microsoft PowerBI.
 3) Building an interactive dashboard in Microsoft PowerBI.
-(Video Below)